Once I was a surgeon, yes, long ago….

 In hallowed halls sought mysteries of life

-Studied the sacred places where blood goes,
+Studied the sacred places where blood flows

 I learned that I could not cure all disease